sixthou/ktrip-ktds-fresh-project/README.md

 # ktrip-ktds-fresh-project
-KT carpool project by kt ds new employee
+KTrip project by kt ds new employee